Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "Yup.
 ‘Cuz we’re watching you."
 Firth rolled his huge neck. "‘Sides.
 You three have a lot on yer minds, I can tell."

-"You got that right…" Julian muttered.
+"You got that right..."
+Julian muttered.

 "How *are* ya holdin’ up?
 Fer real, now."

 "Like I’ve had my ass kicked five days in a row," Julian confessed, candidly.
 "They burned down my *house,* man."

-"And now they bombed and shot up our spaceship, killed…" Allison trailed off and sighed heavily.
+"And now they bombed and shot up our spaceship, killed..."
+Allison trailed off and sighed heavily.
 "Killed *people.* Doesn’t really fucking matter how many."

 "*One* is too many," Xiù agreed.